Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 Special Events at the Titanic Museum in Pigeon Forge

-Apart from the 2-hour tour, the Titanic Museum in Pigeon Forge holds special events and ceremonies to celebrate various occasions and people.
+Apart from the 2-hour tour, the Titanic Museum in Pigeon Forge holds special events, temporary displays, and ceremonies to celebrate various occasions and people.
 These events change throughout the year from season to season.
-One of them is the Celebrate Sweetheart Month at The Titanic in February.
-The event is tailored to honor couples by featuring a one-of-a-kind Valentine Vow renewal.
+One recurring seasonal theme is Celebrate Sweetheart Month at The Titanic in February, which has featured a one-of-a-kind Valentine vow renewal.

 Titanic Museum Pigeon Forge Tickets and Prices

-The cost for admission for adults is $27.
-Adults are considered to be individuals of age 13 and above.
-Children (ages 5 to 12) are charged $14 per visit, but a family pass will give you a discount for two adults and up to four kids below 18 years of age.
-Those tickets are for $95.
+The cost of admission changes from time to time, so check the official ticketing page for the current price before you go.
+Adults are considered to be individuals age 13 and above.
+Children ages 5 to 12 have a separate child ticket, and a family pass can give you a discount for two adults and up to four qualifying children.

 Check out their website for more updates on the tickets and prices.